 It's both a pun on CyberD, and a letter to mimic traditional directory structure in Windows, where 'C' is root - 'My Computer' - an access point to everything.
 It's where the breadcrumbs start, and you can click on it to read more about the site.

 Why I Run WordPress

 The team behind it work diligently at keeping things up-to-date without changing things too much... though I'll admit, some changes are too much.
-But thanks to the community there's usually a mod to bring things back to how they should be.
+But thanks to the community there's usually a mod to bring things back to how they should be when need be.

-Before I settled for WP, I tried most of the blogging platforms out there, and this was the one that eventually seduced me.
+Before I settled on WP I tried most of the blogging platforms out there, and this was the one that eventually seduced me.
 The template system is so easy to use, the features are many, updates are automatic (if you like), and there are plugins for virtually every feature you could dream of.
 It's beautiful.
 Wonderful.
 Charming.
 And still growing all the more resilient.

-There are plenty of equally useful blogging platforms out there though, so do search a while before you decide (if you are pondering which to use).
+There are plenty of equally useful blogging platforms out there though - especially now, so do search before you decide (if you are pondering which platform to use).
 I'm sure you'll find your perfect match eventually.

 The Blogs Before Late 2008